kmkatsma/hashicorp-tools-azure/README.md

   - use the instructions [here](docker-run-notes.md) to start docker container manually, and check that consul lists service
   - can run nomad status to verify nomad is running.
   - to schedule with nomad, stop the docker container, and then follow instructions for running nomad job [here](nomad-run-notes.md)

+### Challenges in Nomad/Consul

+- Figuring out how to get nomad to run under systemd
+  - copying config used for consul did not work directly - needed to drop use of created user
+- Figuring out how to get the job not to time out.
+  - Timeouts at both the agent and the job level to override
+- Eventually extended both timeouts, also installed the docker image directly on VM
+- Hoped to convert the VM process to Packer image, but some depth to this